Rocketseed Privacy Notice

 Similar to the European GDPR, the UK-GDPR has extraterritorial reach necessitating any website or company anywhere in the world, collecting or processing personal data of individuals inside the UK, to comply with the UK-GDPR.

-7.2.
-United States
+9.2 United States and Canada

 The United States does not have any centralized, formal legislation at the federal level regarding data privacy, but does insure the privacy and protection of data through the United States Privacy Act, the Safe Harbor Act and the Health Insurance Portability and Accountability Act.